Regulatory actions for Sept. 25, 2025

 Sep.
 25, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Biolinq.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Artios, Astrazeneca, Bioartic, Biogen, Cure Rare Disease, Daiichi Sankyo.

 Briefs